furqanazhar/BMI-Calculator/readme.md

 # BMI Calculator
 This application reads an input json file of people with their respective weights and heights.

-Below is the output result
+Below is the output result:
 1. BMI values, BMI Category and Health Risk.
 2. Total number of 'Overweight' people.